Technigo/fall-2025-live-sessions/week-14/exercises/shoppingCart/README.md

+# Shopping Cart exercise

-# Technigo React Vite Boilerplate
+## Technigo React Vite Boilerplate
 This boilerplate is designed to give you a head start in your React projects, with a focus on understanding the structure and components.

 ## Getting Started